IvanPresmytsky/knowledge-shop/README.md

 # Knowledge Shop

-Super simple full-stack application represented small online store
+Super simple full-stack application represented  a small online store

 ## Project Structure

 This repo contains frontend and backend applications in the following folders:

-/api - backend API server (NodeJS server on ExpressJS with MongoDB database)
+`/api` - backend API server (NodeJS server on ExpressJS with MongoDB database)

-runs on port 3000 by default
+runs on port `3000` by default

-/client - frontend web application (ReactJS app based on ReactCreateApp build)
+`/client` - frontend web application (ReactJS app based on ReactCreateApp build)

-runs on port 9000 by default
+runs on port `9000` by default

 ## How to run the app